Tech-for-Fun/merge-conflicts/README.md

 ## Managing Merge Conflicts

-Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities.

 The GitHub Learning Lab bot will be using Issue and Pull Request comments to communicate with you.
 In fact, I already added an issue for you to check out.